Home » Addiction » Drug » Gabapentin

 Gabapentin Addiction Symptoms, Causes, And Effects

-Gabapentin is an anticonvulsant medication used to treat seizures by decreasing abnormal excitement in the brain that.
+Gabapentin addiction refers to the misuse of the nerve pain and seizure medication gabapentin, leading to psychological dependence and compulsive use.
+It includes taking higher doses for calming or euphoric effects and continuing use despite harmful consequences.
 While gabapentin is not typically considered highly addictive, it can be misused or lead to dependence in some cases.
 Recent studies have shown that among individuals with gabapentin prescriptions or generic Neurontin, misuse rates range from 40% to 65% (NCBI).

 The Symptoms of gabapentin addiction may include Increased tolerance, needing higher doses for the same effect, and withdrawal symptoms when use is discontinued.
 Individuals may also begin taking gabapentin without a prescription or in higher doses than prescribed, neglecting responsibilities due to gabapentin use, and continuing its use despite negative consequences.